Lovepreet44/Analyzing-Insights-for-Environmental-Monitoring-Using-Python-MySQL/README.md

   #Use this final dataset and upload it on the provided database for performing analysis in  MySQL
   #To run this task click on the terminal and click on the run project
     ```

+  # Module 2: Data Analysis using SQL
+  * In this module, we worked on performing data analysis on the pre-processed data from the previous module and conducting Data Analysis using SQL.
+  * We generated queries for given problem statements.
+We performed queries after making connection to phpmyadmin database server.

+  ## Task 1 : Write an SQL query to solve the given problem statement.

+  * Find the average temperature recorded for each device.

+  The task is to calculate the average temperature recorded for each device in the dataset.